Why Tracking GLP-1 Side Effects Matters and What You’ll Learn

 -

 Step 7: Prepare a clinician‑ready report by selecting the past 2–4 weeks of data.
 Pull recent dose history, symptom timelines, and weight changes to share at appointments.
 Avoid editing records; clinicians value raw, date‑stamped logs.
+Use the GLP-1 Doctor Visit Prep to turn rough notes into clear talking points for your appointment.

 Keeping a tracker is shown to support meaningful progress.
 Clinical summaries report average body‑weight reductions of about 15% over 68 weeks for GLP‑1 therapies, so consistent tracking helps you see whether you are on a typical trajectory (Healthline).
 Digital trackers also cut manual logging time dramatically; some users report logging time falling from hours per month to minutes with app assistance (MyFitnessPal Blog).
 Apps focused on GLP‑1 tracking have also highlighted better outcomes when users log consistently (Glapp).